aurelilia/gamegirl/README.md

 ## Status
 The emulator is in a good and usable state.
 Both DMG and CGB emulation is complete and quite accurate, enough to make most commercial games run perfectly.
-Some features are still missing but being worked on.
+A few features are still missing but being worked on.

 ### Features
 - Complete DMG/CGB implementation, including running DMG games on CGB